Chenilles-Network/chenilles-network.github.io/concepts.md

 centralized or decentralized, government or private), for the Schadenfreude (cheaply wasting other people's time), or out of sheer incompetence and irresponsibility.
-Some system of reputation and vetting is required to fend off the vandals.
+Some system of reputation and vetting is required to fend off the vandals, as well as spam-avoiding measures such as proof-of-work or proof-of-stake.
-Yet any fully automated public reputation system is subject to gaming, so it is likely that some any actual solution will be dynamic and evolving, partly manual, partly secret, somewhat decentralized system, and yet possibly reusing centralized systems
+Yet any fully automated public reputation system is subject to gaming, so it is likely that some any actual solution will be dynamic and evolving, partly manual, partly secret, somewhat decentralized, and yet possibly also reusing centralized systems
 (and optionally using zk proofs to preserve privacy).

 Thus, in practice, the Network map is somewhat unreliable, and there is no guaranteed way of measuring whether a route will work except to try to use it and see if it succeeds.
 A transfer may involve many failed attempts before a working route is found.

+### State Channel Gossip Network

+State Channel Network participants will advertise their available liquidity on a Gossip Network.
+Listeners of that Network can then draw an approximate Map of the Network based on which they may make routing decisions.
+End-users would typically leave the routing decisions to the hub they are connected to, who unlike the end-users would be a full participant in the Gossip Network.

+There are many questions regarding how to maintain and update the Network Map.
+How do you identify the nodes (participants) and the arcs (State Channels) of the Network, when each participant uses many addresses, and most State Channels are hidden from direct view on the Layer 1 Blockchain?
+How to avoid bad actors from poisoning the dataset?
+How do you minimize how much spying intermediaries can do?
+How do you minimize the risks of dealing with bad actors who stop cooperating?
+How do you minimize the amount of data you have to reveal to allow routing?
+How do you balance speed, safety, cost and privacy?

+The Bitcoin Lightning Network has answers to all these questions.
+Many of these answers could probably be reused for a Generalized State Channel Network, with some adaptations.
+Other answers will have to be developed to improve on speed, safety, cost and privacy. zk-SNARKs in particular may help with privacy.

 ## Generalized State Channels: Beyond Single-Blockchain Payments